 correspondence from the Legal Aid Board claiming Ursula Coxhead hadn't

-the Legal Aid Board to Ursula Coxhead's solicitor, discussed in the letter is
+Legal Aid Board to Ursula Coxhead's solicitor, discussed in the letter is

 the likely prohibitive cost of any new litigation, and how the flawed

-criteria for diagnosing Adhesive Arachnoiditis during in the
+criteria for diagnosing Adhesive Arachnoiditis during in the litigation is

-from an American lawyer to Ursula Coxhead covering various subjects such as how
+an American lawyer to Ursula Coxhead covering various subjects such as how

-the drug producers never tested the product and how the
+the drug producers never tested the product and how the medical profession

-Control Agency to Ursula Coxhead, in the letter the MCA says that the medical
+Agency to Ursula Coxhead, in the letter the MCA says that the medical

-profession should be allowed to experiment on people through
+profession should be allowed to experiment on people through the use of

-correspondence from Dr. Burton to Ursula Coxhead's solicitor.
+from Dr. Burton to Ursula Coxhead's solicitor.
 Dr. Burton again critises

 the criteria used by the Legal Aid board for

 the 1994 litigation.